Close Menu

 • an impairment to form positive relationships with others

-• a tendency to engage in behaviours that violates the rights of others
+• a tendency to engage in behaviours that violate the rights of others

-• a focus on doing whatever it takes to gratify one’s personal desires
+• a focus on doing whatever it takes to gratify one’s desires

 • who is born this way – it is a genetic predisposition